Comment on page

 InnerSource projects thrive when contributors become active and participate.
 As a result, making contribution easier should be balanced with pure technical goals.

-DP-2: The organization sponsors and promotes a shared repository for collective knowledge.
+- DP-2: The organization sponsors and promotes a shared repository for collective knowledge.
 Some teams develop their own CI process, using corporate CI tools.
 There are CI environments.
 Code review process defined, and used by some projects.
-Code review is sometimes done by external team members.
+Sometimes code review is done by outside team members.

 In order to attract contributors helpful supporting material needs to be easily accessible.